How to Remove Pine Sap from your Car

 Use 99% alcohol.
 The other option is to use alcohol to try and dissolve the pine sap stain.
 In this case do not apply directly on the area, it is preferable you use a cotton wool ball.
 You should soak this in alcohol and then rub the stain until there is no trace of pine sap on the car.
 Then wash with soap and water to stop the alcohol leaving further traces on the car.

-If you'd like to read similar articles to How to Remove Pine Sap from your Car, we recommend you browse around our Car Maintenance and Repair category.
+If you want to read similar articles to How to Remove Pine Sap from your Car, we recommend you visit our Car Maintenance and Repair category.